 Kindergarten Admissions Interview: Grammar

 “Schoolhouse Rock” songs and cartoons try to make learning fun, but (conjunction!) the grammar tunes will be over your four-year-olds' head, and aren’t exactly what they need to know.
-Have you ever thought about the grammar your child is expected to exhibit at a Manhattan … [Read more...]
+Have you ever considered the grammar your child is expected to exhibit at a Manhattan private … [Read more...]

 - 1